sobaryton/weatherapp/README.md

 Every seconds, the counter is decreasing, updating the progress bar.
 Additionnaly, the clock on top refresh.<br />
 Every minutes, the counter resets to 60s, the progress bar returns to its initial position and the data is fetch from the API for the two endpoints.

+## Improvments to do

+If I had more time, I will probably add a loading state, the time the app fetches the information from the API and an error notification in case it fails.<br />